Mountain View Cemetery, Altadena: History

 In the frontier era, the residents of Pasadena buried their relatives on family property.
 Colonel Jabez Banbury's son, Charles, for example, was buried on land that occupied part of the Arroyo Seco, now part of the Wrigley Estate.
 Banbury sold his property in 1882, at which point Levi W. Giddings set aside part of his own property to be used as a cemetery.

 The following year, 24 burials were moved to the cemetery.

 Between two burials is an empty grave with steel walls which is used in movies and television series to allow actors to get in and out for shooting purposes.
 Productions that have used the grave include American Horror Story, Promising Young Woman, Pretty Little Liars and Six Feet Under.

 After the disappearance of Glenn Miller in 1944, it was rumored that he was buried in secret in Mountain View in the Altadena family plot.

 Mountain View Mausoleum, located nearby, was built by Cecil E. Bryan.
+He is interred in Mountain View.